 So, Do I Need a Passport to Visit the U.S. Virgin Islands?

-In summary: While U.S. Virgin Islands passport requirements state that you do not need a passport to go to St. Thomas, St. Croix, or St. John, having a passport will come in handy because otherwise you will be required to carry two forms of government-issued ID, such as a raised-seal birth certificate and a valid U.S. driver’s license.
-You will also need a valid U.S. passport if you choose to visit the neighboring British Virgin Islands.
+In summary: While U.S. Virgin Islands passport requirements state that you do not need a passport to go to St. Thomas, St. Croix, or St. John, having a passport will come in handy should you choose to travel to the nearby British Virgin Islands.

 More Information When Visiting the U.S. Virgin Islands